 A data frame, used for all transfers of data.

 An acknowledgment frame, used for confirming successful frame reception.
+Note that a data frame and an ACK frame for the reverse link direction can be combined to avoid the additional interframe spacing and reduce latency.

 A MAC command frame, used for handling all MAC peer entity control transfer.

+A control frame, used for RTS/CTS procedure

 A CVD frame, used to maintain the proper light intensity between data frames, support dimming and for visually providing information such as communication status and channel quality to the user.